darekf77/tnp-helpers/GIT-COMMANDS.md

 `taon push`  => (optionally git add +)  commit with message based on branch name + push current branch

+## Smart Conventional Commits Branching

-## Checkout branch + add changes + commit message + push branch
+**Checkout branch + add changes + commit message + push branch**

-Create special branches (with metadata) that can be use later with command `taon push`<br> to "re-push" changes and use matadata from branch name as commit message.
+Create special branches (with metadata inside name) that can be use later with command `taon push`<br> to "re-push" changes and use matadata from branch name as commit message.